danielpcampagna/master-the-state-of-the-art/obsidian/works/ryan2022a.md

 category: ok
 cluster_id: "807402735392335088"
 display: ryan (Common Semantic Model for ROPA)
-due: The paper presents a machine-readable model for GDPR accountability, improving ROPA interoperability and compliance verification.
+due: The paper presents a machine-readable model for GDPR accountability, improving ROPA interoperability and compliance verification (CSM–ROPA); however, the model is not publicly available.
 entrytype: article
 link: https://doi.org/10.1007/s42979-022-01099-9
 name: Support for Enhanced GDPR Accountability with the Common Semantic Model for ROPA (CSM-ROPA)